btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 ## Pair work puts everyone on the same page

-It may be faster for two people to split up and work on different things initially, but this causes two silos of knowledge to be formed, and it becomes very difficult to work together in the future unless significant time is invested familiarising each other with the knowledge of each part.
+It may be faster initially for two people to split up and work on different things, but this causes two silos of knowledge to be formed.
+This slows future progress
+unless significant time is invested familiarising one other with the knowledge of each part.
 The cost of `brain merge`-ing may be greater than the gains from parallelisation.

 This happened when Joshua read up on the multiplayer server architecture and I did all the client-side work.
-But that meant that Joshua knew nothing about what I was doing on the client side and what difficulties I was facing, and _mutatis mutandis_ for me.
+But that meant that Joshua knew nothing about what I was doing on the client side and what difficulties I was facing, and _vice versa_ for me.
 This would result in us often talking past each other when discussing how to implement new features.
 With such a small team and such an interconnected codebase we couldn't _not_ know every part of the system.
-I think had we worked together from the start, initial progress would be slower but overall progress would be faster.
+Had we worked together from the start, initial progress would be slower but overall progress would be faster.

 ## Caveats